trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 sudo apt install unbound -y
 ```
 > **Note**
-If using **DietPi** or other OS that do not auto insert `nameserver 127.0.0.1` to resolv.conf for local host(to check open `sudo nano /etc/resolv.conf`), just install resolvconf package and restart unbound-resolvconf.service which should automatically set:
+If using **DietPi** or other OS that do not auto insert `nameserver 127.0.0.1` in resolv.conf(to check - `sudo nano /etc/resolv.conf`) and want to query cache on **local host** and not only server hosts, just install resolvconf package and restart unbound-resolvconf.service which should be automatically set:

 >     sudo apt-get install resolvconf -y && sudo systemctl restart unbound-resolvconf.service
 > Run `ping -c 3 google.com` to confirm localhost is reachable to internet.
 If not, set your default network's dns/gateway or whatever it had before using resolv package<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-DNScrypt/wiki/Set-permanent-DNS-nameservers"><b>🔗click here🔗</b></a>